|

 How Long Should You Sauna for Optimal Detoxification?

-Now that we’ve talked about the toxins that sweat out during a sauna session, it’s key to know just how long you should stay in one for the best detox.
+Now that we’ve talked about the toxins that sweat out during a sauna session, it’s key to know just how long you should stay in a sauna for the best detox.

 • Spending 15-25 minutes at temperatures between 122-140°F can kickstart your body’s detox system.